department-of-veterans-affairs/va.gov-team/platform/engineering/official_github_teams_process.md

 * Work with your DEPO, Tech, and Team Lead to change an existing team to meet the requirements below or [create](https://help.github.com/en/enterprise/2.19/admin/user-management/creating-teams)  an *Official GitHub Team* on VA.gov.
     * All *Official GitHub Team* names should start with `vagov-` followed by the team name, which indicates the type of team this is.
 Examples of this are `vfs-*` (Veteran-facing Services) for teams working on an application or building tools and services on VA.gov.
 Another is `vsp-*` (Veteran-facing Services Platform) for teams working on the platform supporting VFS teams.
 Examples would be `vagov-vsp-operations or `vagov-vfs-public-website`.
 If those two team types do not fit your team, work with the Platform team to create a logical team type prefix.
-    * Select the team name after `vfs-*` or `vsp-*`.
-An example would be `vagov-vfs-[team name here]`.
-Choose a name that will not change and is approved by DEPO.
+    * Select the team name after `vfs-*` or `vsp-*`, an example would be `vagov-vfs-[team name here]`, then choose a name that will not change and is approved by DEPO.
 Team names should be connected to the team’s work and not the contractor working on the contract.
-    * Each GitHub team needs to have DEPO one Maintainer; these are Admins on a team who can add and remove users.
-The Maintainer should be the team’s DEPO lead.
+    * Each GitHub team must have their DEPO lead as a Maintainer/Admin, who can add and remove users.
     * Maintainers should add all members to the team including both engineers and nonengineers.
 * Inform the VSP Platform Support and the VSP Operations team of any new GitHub team by posting in the #vfs-platform-support  channel.